CYX22222003/ProjectKorolev/README.md

 <img src="/ProjectKorolev/images/test_report6.png">

 ### Integration testing
 In order to ensure diiferent features are intended to work correctly, we decide to conduct integration testing on interdependent components in the frontend on browser.
 For the backend deployed on a seperate server, we utilize the framework provided by Postman to mock the interaction with different API endpoints.

-We adopt the dogfooding principles to perform manual integration testing.
+We also adopt the dogfooding principles to perform manual integration testing.
 Every components are well functioning and meet the requirements of target audiences.

 ### User testing